Maintaining your Teams Connector deployment

 • In the future, if another person were to upgrade or redeploy the Teams Connector, that person would also have to be granted the appropriate roles for these resource groups.

-• You can also use the Azure portal to check/assign permissions by selecting the resource group and using the Access control (IAM) option.
+• You can use the Azure portal to check/assign permissions by selecting the resource group and using the Access control (IAM) option.

 Redeploy the Teams Connector